 If permethrin is applied to plants, it may stay on the leaves for between 1 and 3 weeks.
 Scientists applied permethrin to soil and then planted sugar beets, wheat, lettuce and cotton in the soil.
 Scientists found trace amounts of the permethrin residue in the edible parts of the plants at 30 and 120 days after planting.
 Trace amounts of permethrin have been found in foods including bananas, collard greens, squash and watermelon.
 However, less than 1% of the more than 1,700 food samples tested had detectable levels of permethrin.

 Permethrin is highly toxic to fish and other animals that live in either salt water or fresh water.
 Permethrin is low in toxicity to birds, but some aerosol products made with permethrin may also contain other ingredients that can harm birds if they inhale it.
 Permethrin is highly toxic to bees and other beneficial insects.

-For more detailed information see the Permethrin Technical Fact Sheet or call the National Pesticide Information Center, Monday - Friday, between 7:30 AM and 3:30 PM Pacific Time (10:30 AM to 6:30 PM Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
+For more detailed information about permethrin please visit the list of referenced resources or call the National Pesticide Information Center, Monday - Friday, between 8:00am - 12:00pm Pacific Time (11:00am - 3:00pm Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
 NPIC provides objective, science-based answers to questions about pesticides.

 NPIC fact sheets are designed to answer questions that are commonly asked by the general public about pesticides that are regulated by the U.S. Environmental Protection Agency (U.S. EPA).
 This document is intended to be educational in nature and helpful to consumers for making decisions about pesticide use.